MarquezProject/marquez/docs/documentation.md

 Marquez provides a `default` namespace to record metadata, but we encourage you to create your own.

 > **Note:** The example shows how to collect metadata via direct HTTP API calls using `curl`.
-But, you can also get started using with our client library for [Python](https://github.com/MarquezProject/marquez-python).
+But, you can also get started using our client library for [Python](https://github.com/MarquezProject/marquez-python).

 #### CREATE A NAMESPACE